Avington

 The Route

-7. Walk with the graveyard to your right and follow the lane, going over a series of bridges.
-You will pass the entrance to Avington Park just after a bridge with a little waterfall.
-Continue past the entrance towards the junction.
+4. Turn right at the road (turn left and walk up to the main road if you want to go to the pub).
+Pass the graveyard to your right and follow the road over a series of bridges.
+Pass the entrance to Avington Park after a bridge with a waterfall.

-8. Turn left at the junction and then immediately cross the road, heading towards the entrance to the golf course.
-Just as you begin to walk up the drive, take the footpath on your right.
-The path will initially pass through scrub before opening into a field.
+5. Turn left at the junction and cross the road to the golf course.
+At the very beginning of the drive, take the footpath on your right.
+The path will soon open into a field.
 Walk along the bottom of the field, parallel to the road.

-9. The footpath will eventually lead you down onto the lane again as you reach Avington.
-Continue forward past the church and then bend left with the road to pass a pretty row of cottages with a large wooden well in front.
-Keep going and take the next turn on your right down Avington Park Lane.
-Cross the cattle gird and return to the car park.
+6. Bear left when the path brings you to the road.
+Walk past the church and then bend left with the road to pass a row of cottages with a well in front.
+Take the next right down Avington Park Lane to return to the car park.

 Avington PDF